archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

 ```

 - It is a dev dependency and a peer dev dependency to any Theme installing your collection.
-- It is private module fetched through GitHub.
+- It is private package fetched through GitHub.
 Therefore, authentication to @archetype-themes is required.

 Once installed, the following command will be available: